Regularity of anisotropic refinable functions: Continuous solutions and H older regularity

 \begin{defi} A compactly supported $f \in L_\infty(\re^s)$ is stable, if there exists $0<C_1 \le C_2 <\infty$ such that for all $\bc \in \ell_\infty(\z^s)$,

 \end{defi}

 \textbf{The univariate case} ($\mathbf{s=1}$).
 In this case, the dilation factor is $M\ge 2$ and $M=m=r$.
 Theorem~\ref{th.holder} becomes a well-known statement that $\alpha_{\varphi} = \log_{1/r} \rho(\cA)$.
 If $\varphi$ is stable, then we have~$\rho(\cA)=\rho(\cT|_{U}) = \rho(\cT|_{W})$ even if $U \ne W$ (see~\cite{CDM}).
 The space~$U$ was completely characterized in~\cite{P07} and it was shown that every refinement equation can be factorized to the case $U = W$.
-In the multivariate case, however, there is no factorization procedure and some equations, even with stable solutions, cannot be reduced to the case~$U = W$, see Example~\ref{ex.10} below.
+In the multivariate case, however, there is no general factorization procedure and, even in the stable case, we cannot expect~$U = W$, see Example~\ref{ex.10} below.

 \textbf{The case $\mathbf{s \ge 2}$ with isotropic dilation matrix}.
 Since $q(M) = 1$, it follows that $U_1 = U$.
 Theorem~\ref{th.holder} then implies the following well-known fact. \begin{cor} If $M$ is isotropic, then $\alpha_{\varphi}\, = \, \log_{\, 1/\rho(M)} \rho(\cA)$. \end{cor}